When talking to CX professionals, we notice one key thing that defines the quality of customer experience: consistency.

 - 4-point rating scale — 6.5%

 Last but not least — constructive feedback.
 If there’s anything to improve or comment on, make sure to include the agent feedback on the customer service scorecard.

 For better results, combine conversation reviews with regular, well-structured feedback sessions to help everyone in your team understand their QA scores and grow their skills.

 By including all this information in your customer service scorecard, you can make sure everybody works towards the same goals.
-After all, customer service is a team game, so use your QA scorecard as your game board.
+After all, customer service is a team game, so use your customer service QA scorecard as your game board.

 Agorapulse involved the entire team in the process of building their quality assurance scorecard and QA program.
 During their annual company retreat, they brainstormed together to come up with a scorecard that everybody understood and agreed with.
 Once they’d set up their quality assurance program as a team effort, it was easy to get everybody engaged in conversation reviews.

 Then, reviewing two conversations per agent on a daily basis has become an easy habit for managers since they started using the dedicated quality management solution, Klaus.
 Read the full case study →